-The ARP is a defined contribution plan with a choice of providers offering various investment options.
-Retirement income is based on the performance choices for the total contributions (employee and employer; subject to contribution limits).
+The ARP is a 401(a) defined contribution plan with a choice of providers offering various investment options.
+Retirement income is based on the investment performance for the total contributions (employee and employer; subject to contribution limits).
 Contributions may be allocated among various investment options managed by the providers.
 Participating employees may change ARP providers throughout their careers.

 Click here for a list of approved Ohio University ARP Providers.